suffolklibraries/lgc/content/collections/events/creative-storytelling.md

   [01473218202](tel:01473218202)
 updated_by: a7fabfbc-be93-4390-9bfe-3a08c02f87a1
-updated_at: 1669115756
+updated_at: 1669116175
 ---
-Get involved in the exciting one-week free creative and theatre-based programme for young people aged 7-12!
+Get involved in the exciting one-week creative and theatre-based programme for young people aged 7-12!